sonic-net/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 The goal of this project is to significantly increase the end-to-end BGP loading speed of SONiC
   - from 10k routes per sec to 20K routes per sec

 To achieve this, we analyzed factors that may slow down each related module and optimized them accordingly, which would be elaborated in this HLD.
-The table below compares the loading speed of the interested modules before and after optimization.
+The table below compares the loading speed of the interested modules before and after optimization, tested on the Cisco Silicon One Q200 platform.
 The bottleneck has been lying in `orchagent` and `syncd`, which makes the overal optimized BGP loading speed be around 20k/s.

 <!-- <style>
 table{